 A new adaptation of the classic Gothic novel Wuthering Heights is being released in cinemas on 14 February 2026 – just in time for Valentine's Day.

 Emerald Fennell (who was behind the hit film Saltburn) is the latest director to adapt Emily Brontë's only novel, which was published in 1847.
-The Brontë's, sisters Emily, Charlotte (Jane Eyre and The Professor) and Anne (The Tenant of Wildfell Hall and Agnes Grey), are synonymous with Yorkshire as their family lived in Haworth on the Yorkshire Dales.
+The Brontë's, sisters Emily, Charlotte (Jane Eyre and The Professor) and Anne (The Tenant of Wildfell Hall and Agnes Grey) are synonymous with Yorkshire, as their family lived in Haworth in the Yorkshire Dales.

-But where is the movie (which stars Aussie actors Margot Robbie and Jacob Elordi) filmed?
+Where exactly was the scintillating new adaptation, starring Aussie actors Margot Robbie and Jacob Elordi, filmed?

 Where is Wuthering Heights filmed?